balfieri/cordic/README.md

 </pre>

 <p>
 Currently, test_basic.cpp does its own checking within a small tolerance.
-In the near future, we'd like to have the Cordic.cpp library itself do optional checking of computations so that tests can focus exclusively on generating new test cases.
+In the near future, Cordic.cpp should do optional checking of computations so that tests can focus exclusively on generating new test cases.
 </p>